 A variety of opportunities are available to encourage spiritual formation.
-Refer to the Spiritual Life department sections in this handbook.
+Refer to the Spiritual Life section in this handbook.
 Spiritual Emphasis Week (IGNITE!), held in the fall, and Passion Week, scheduled in the spring, feature special speakers and events.

 Spring Fling -